hmc-cs111-spring2023/project-Aayush141/notebooks/Notebook2.md

 issues in your project?
 How will you incorporate the feedback into your work?
 Will you change something about the design, implementation, or evaluation as a result?

 I had lots of ideas, but they were disorganized and sometimes abstract.
 I planned to create a list with all the types, operators an flow control stuctures - and I was told by my critique partner to organize it all in a spreadsheet, ranked by importance and order of implementation.
 I actually did that this week!
-It is a live sheet, that is subject to change, but I do think the sheet has helped ground the project and gave me clear direction for the rest of the week.
-I will also be sharing the sheet with my critique partners so that they can give suggestions and ideas for for other impplementations.
+It is a live sheet, that is subject to change - but I do think the sheet has helped ground the project and gave me clear direction for the rest of the week.
+I will also be sharing the sheet with my critique partners so that they can give suggestions and ideas for for other implementations.
+The sheet gives clear basis for and my critique partners to work with.

 ## Description